mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     dcos edgelb show ping-lb --json
     ```

-    For example, you might see output similar to the following:
+    As an example, you will see output similar to the following:

     ```bash
     Summary: